Cast Iron Sample Preparation

 - Ensure sample is clean and dry after polishing

-- Immediately rinse with water, then alcohol
+- Immediately rinse with water, then ethanol

 - Dry with compressed air